in28minutes/JavaInterviewQuestionsAndAnswers/readme.md

 - 83 .
 Guess the output of this switch block?
 - 84 .
 Should default be the last case in a switch statement?
 - 85 .
 Can a switch statement be used around a String
 - 86 .
-Guess the output of this for loop
+Guess the output of this for loop (P.S. there is an error as the output of given question should be 0-1-2-3-4-5-6-7-8-9.
+So please ignore that.)
 - 87 .
 What is an enhanced for loop?
 - 88 .
 What is the output of the for loop below?
 - 89 .
 What is the output of the program below?